dothenghia/Codefident/README.md

 1. Right-click on a file in the Explorer
 2. Select "Toggle File Mark"
-3. A checkmark will appear next to the file
+3. A checkmark icon will appear next to the file
 4. Use the same command to unmark the file

 ### Clearing Marks